-Line Circuit Breaker: A dual 45 amp breaker that protects the set from a short circuit or other overload.
+Line Circuit Breaker: A circuit breaker that protects the set from a short circuit or other overload.
 It is mounted on the side of the AC control box.
+The single phase genset uses a dual 45-amp breaker.
+The three-phase set uses a three-pole 35-amp breaker.